tmtsoftware/esw/docs/src/main/scripts/dsl/services/config-service.md

 ### existsConfig

-The `existsConfig` DSL method checks if provided file path exists in Configuration Service with a specific revision id (if provided) and returns true or false based on whether or not the file exists.
+The `existsConfig` DSL method checks if provided file path exists in Configuration Service with a specific revision id (if provided) and returns true or false based on whether the file exists.

 Kotlin
 :   @@snip [ConfigServiceDslExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/ConfigServiceDslExample.kts) { #exists-config }